What does our classroom look like?

 Who works here?

-We have 3 Teaching Assistants Mrs McNulty (FS1), Mrs Krysczcunas (FS1), Mrs Radomska (FS1).
+Our Teaching Assistants are Mrs McNulty, Mrs Krysczcunas and Miss Arber.
 We have volunteers and students who also come to work with us.

 Starting the day

 We follow the Early Years Foundation Stage Curriculum and also the International Primary Curriculum (please see current Curriculum Newsletter below):